thegreekjester/optimizely-api/README.md

 customer_data = optly.read_csv('filepath.csv', delimeter=',')

-# The column mapping gives a static mapping of column headers from customer data --> Optimizely
+# The column mapping attr is static mapping of column headers from customer data --> optimizely id names
-# The keys are Optimizely approved, the values are customer specific
+# The keys are optimizely approved, the values are customer specific
+# ** NOTE ** If you don't provide a column mapping, it is assumed you have these exact column names:
+# ['visitor_id', 'tags', 'entity_id', 'type', 'timestamp', 'revenue', 'value', 'uuid', 'attributes']
+# You can provide less column names (i.e not have revenue, tags, attributes etc shown below)
+# Only entity_id, timestamp, and visitor_id columns are required to send events

 column_mapping={'visitor_id':'OPTIMIZELY_ID', 'uuid':'UUID',
 'entity_id': 'ENTITY_ID', 'timestamp':'ENTITY_TS', 'value': 'ENTITY_VALUE'}